Special Educational Needs

 Policies & Practice

-Click here to download our SEN policy
+Click here to download our SEND policy

-Please click here to download our Special Educational Needs (SEN) Information Report which will provide a user friendly guide for parents and carers about SEN at Abercrombie.
+Please click here to download our Special Educational Needs (SEN) Information Report which will provide a user-friendly guide for parents and carers about SEN at Abercrombie.

 Please click here to download our Accessibility Plan.